 It is very common for kids to position themselves (or the tee) to compensate their weakness.

-Finally, another drawback of hitting off a tee is that as players get older, they do not work on the knee high pitches enough.
+Another drawback of hitting off a tee is that, left on their own, players do not work enough on hitting the knee high pitche.